gardusig/scripts/README.md

     - [🤖 Code Generation](#-code-generation)
     - [🌎 Global Commands](#-global-commands)

-## ✨ Features

-- **Prompt history management:** Add, remove, list, undo, and clear prompts for your AI workflows.
-- **File queueing:** Track files to share or process with AI, with full undo/clear support.
-- **Clipboard integration:** Instantly add prompts from your clipboard.
-- **Code generation:** Auto-generate unit tests or README files using your favorite LLM.
-- **Batch operations:** Clear or show all tracked items in one go.
-- **Undo support:** Oops?
-Undo your last action for prompts, files, or processing queues.

 ## 🔄 Example Workflow

 Let's say you want to generate tests for your codebase:

 ```
-# Add files to process
 crowler process add src/my_module.py

-# Add a prompt for the LLM
 crowler prompt add "Write comprehensive unit tests."

-# Generate tests
 crowler code unit-test

-# Review the generated tests in your project!
 ```

 Or, to quickly create a README: